Zaanse Schans Day Trip – Discover the Windmills of Time

 Take a boat trip in Zaan river

 The Zaan river with windmills and green fields on both sides has inspired many artists of the time.
 While we spent our time sitting at the river-side, watching the tourists as well as locals cruising through the bountiful river.
-You can book a 1-hour Zaan river cruise online.
+You can book a day tour to Zaanse Schans and Giethoorn on a boat.

 Enjoy the Panoramic views of Zaanse Schans